 - At 36 months, content marketing produces 31 leads per $1,000, more than three times higher than paid search

 How is that possible, you ask?
-According to the study there are a couple of factors that contribute to the long-term success of content marketing.
+According to the study, there are a couple of factors that contribute to the long-term success of content marketing.
 But there are also a few caveats.

 Factors That Contribute to the Long-Term Success of Content Marketing

-The study found that two main factors contribute to the long-term success of content marketing when compared to paid search: the benefits of owning versus renting media and the quick drop off in cost per lead.
+The study found that two main factors contribute to the long-term success of content marketing when compared to paid search: the benefits of owning versus renting media and the quick drop-off in cost per lead.

 Owning vs. Renting Media

 In traditional marketing and advertising, marketers run campaigns that temporarily buy exposure by renting audiences from media outlets, such as TV, billboards, magazines, or even online with banner ads.
 When a campaign is over, marketers measure the results, modify for improvement, and run a new, modified campaign.
-Then they lather, rise, and repeat as many times as is allowed by the scope of their marketing strategy and budget.
+Then they lather, rinse, and repeat as many times as is allowed by the scope of their marketing strategy and budget.
 Paid search operates in much the same way.